Online Master of Science in Construction Management and Technology

 Have questions about the Construction Management and Technology (MS)?
 Fill out this form and we’ll get in touch!

 Offered through the Del E. Webb School of Construction, this Master of Science in Construction Management and Technology online degree program is tailored to build upon the competencies developed from your previous degree program(s) and industry experience, preparing you for upper level leadership roles in the fields of construction and facilities management.

 Prerequisites for the construction management and technology degree include proficiency in precalculus math, physics, strength of materials, estimating, scheduling, contracts and computer applications in construction.

-This online construction management and technology degree features areas of study in construction management, technology and facility management.
-The construction management and technology concentration will help you achieve upper level management positions in various sectors of the construction industry through improved competency in project, program, and organization management.
-The facility management concentration supports your career goals related to the maintenance, operation, renovation or decommissioning of existing facilities.
+This online construction management degree features areas of study in construction management, technology and facility management.
+The construction management and technology emphasis will help you achieve upper level management positions in various sectors of the construction industry through improved competency in project, program, and organization management.
+The facility management emphasis supports your career goals related to the maintenance, operation, renovation or decommissioning of existing facilities.

 Does construction management and technology require a degree?

 While construction managers aren’t always required to have a degree, skills and experience can give you a competitive edge when applying for jobs or bidding for contracts.
 More and more, construction managers hold degrees in construction science, architecture or engineering.
 This construction management degree will give you specialized skills, abilities and hands-on experience that will make you a strong candidate for construction management and technology positions, in the US and abroad.
 Students that have an undergraduate degree in a non-construction field often find that a master's in construction management and technology helps them to transition into the construction industry; indeed, many of our most successful construction management alumni have undergraduate degrees in another field and leveraged their ASU construction management and technology degree to enter into the construction field.